JulianNicholls/Advanced-React-2018/README.md

 ## Progress

-Begun section 3 - HOC
+Completed section 3 - HOC

 ## Differences from Stephen's

 I have added some minimal CSS to the apps.

-I have done the Section 3 - HOC in a new directory valled HOC
+I have done the Section 3 - HOC in a new directory called HOC, rather than continuing in the testing directory.

+I used `requireAuth(CommentBox)` as the component to be loaded by the `/post` route, rather than calling it at the bottom of the CommentBox file.
+It seems to me that putting it in there inextricably links requireAuth to the CommentBox, defeating the whole object of the HOC in the first place.

 #### Login / Signin